Setting up a Debian 11 server for SvelteKit and Django

 Chapter 3 - the Django backend

-For the actual usage of Poetry in your project I’ll refer to the official docs on https://python-poetry.org/docs/basic-usage/.
-I use Poetry with two optional groups: dev and prod.
+For the actual usage of uv in your project I’ll refer to the official docs on https://docs.astral.sh/uv/.
+I use uv with two dependency groups: dev and prod, which I make optional with the following two lines added to pyproject.toml:

 3.3 - Checking out the backend project